 An elderly personal alarm with automatic fall detection can detect a fall and call for help without you needing to push the button.
 This is vital is you are unconscious or immobile following a sudden illness or a fall.
 The call will automatically go through to either your nominated contacts or a SureSafe operator, depending on which service you have chosen.
 You will be able to get the help you need fast, even if you are unable to press the button.

-Arthritis is a common problem that affects around 10 million people in the UK.
+Arthritis is a common problem that affects around 10 million people in the UK, especially the elderly.
 Sufferers deal with daily pain, stiffness and swelling in and around their joints.
 One commonly affected area are the ankles.
 In this post, we’ll take a closer look at ankle arthritis and the symptoms.

 Arthritis: the basics